 The onset of COVID-19 caught many business owners off-guard.
-Raw material shortages, delivery challenges, and obtaining financing for supply chains were some of the difficulties companies had to face.
+Raw material shortages, delivery challenges, and securing supply chain financing were some of the difficulties companies had to face.
 Ultimately, buyers and suppliers learned that to overcome these hurdles, they need to work collaboratively.
 By working with the right supply chain finance company, international companies can support collaboration and streamline operations for an entire supply chain, resolving immediate cash flow challenges that could drastically impact a business.

 This article discusses the lessons buyers and sellers learned from COVID-19, including the benefits of utilizing trade finance, which includes services like non-recourse financing, to improve liquidity during disruption.